Electronic Arts, video game company behind "The Sims" and "Madden NFL," to be acquired in $55 billion deal

 The company was founded by former Apple employee Trip Hawkins in 1982.
 If the transaction closes as anticipated, it will end EA's 36-year history as a publicly traded company.

 The $55 billion acquisition would also be one of the biggest game industry deals to date.
-The largest, according to Statista, was three years ago, when Microsoft bought video game company Activision Blizzard for approximately $69 billion.
+The largest was three years ago, when Microsoft bought video game company Activision Blizzard for roughly $69 billion.